sambhavsaxena/footprints/README.md

 How to fix: Visit [this](https://stackoverflow.com/questions/29808199/error-running-android-gradle-project-sync-failed-please-fix-your-project-and-t) link and try if it works.

-Better fix: Raise an issue and discuss about the problem.
+Better fix: Raise an issue and discuss the problem.

 ## Documentation